nuuuwan/news_lk3_data/README.md

 *2024-08-13 16:44:00* · [`adaderanalk`](https://www.adaderana.lk/news/101207/slpp-mps-supporting-ranil-to-form-new-alliance-minister-proposed-as-gs) · `en`

 State Minister Pramitha Bandara Tennakoon says that Minister Ramesh Pathirana has been proposed as the General Secretary of the new alliance, which is being formed by the majority of MPs from the Sri Lanka Podujana Peramuna (SLPP).

+Meanwhile, the new alliance is scheduled to be unveiled tomorrow (14), Minister Susil Premajayantha told media at a press conference held today.

 ◼️